caltechlibrary/newt/README.md

 A Newt application encourages the following.

 - preference for "off the shelf" over writing new code
-- model your data simply
+- modeling your data simply
 - use a database management system for managing your data
 - prefer software that can function as a JSON data source
 - transformation data representations (if needed) using a light weight web service